Capital punishment in Arkansas: History

 There have been at least three death row volunteers in Arkansas: Ronald Gene Simmons, Christina Marie Riggs, and Clay King Smith.

 In April 2017, the state planned to execute eight death row inmates before the stocks of the sedative midazolam expired at the end of April, but ultimately only four were put to death that month.
-A federal judge initially issued an injunction preventing the executions, but the Eight Circuit Court of Appeals overturned the ruling and the United States Supreme Court rejected a claim that the accelerated execution schedule was "cruel and unusual punishment."
+A federal judge initially issued an injunction preventing the executions, but the Eighth Circuit Court of Appeals overturned the ruling, and the United States Supreme Court rejected a claim that the accelerated execution schedule was "cruel and unusual punishment."
 On April 20, at about 11:30 PM CST, they were allowed to proceed.
 At 11:56 PM CST, four minutes prior to the expiration of his execution warrant, Ledell Lee was executed, making him the first inmate in Arkansas to be executed since 2005.
 On April 24, Jack Harold Jones and Marcel Williams were executed, the first double execution in the United States in 17 years.
 The last of the four inmates put to death in April 2017 was serial killer Kenneth Williams, who was found guilty of murdering a farmer during his prison escape and sentenced to death; Williams was also convicted of two more murders but was given two life sentences for these other killings.
 Williams, whose death sentence was carried out on April 27, 2017, remains the last person executed in Arkansas as of 2024.

 In February 2025, a bill was proposed to allow the state to execute criminals by nitrogen hypoxia, a method first used by Alabama in 2024 to execute four of its condemned inmates between January 2024 and February 2025.
 A legislative panel voted 10-5 to grant approval to the Bill, and it advanced to the House for further review.
 The bill swiftly passed in the Arkansas House of Representatives by a majority vote of 67-23 on March 4, 2025, The bill passed in the Arkansas Senate by a majority vote of 26-9 on March 11, 2025.
 The Arkansas governor Sarah Huckabee Sanders signed the bill into law on March 18, 2025.
-Arkansas became the fifth state in the US joining Alabama, Oklahoma, Mississippi, and Louisiana to allow executions by nitrogen hypoxia.
+Arkansas became the fifth state in the US, joining Alabama, Oklahoma, Mississippi, and Louisiana, to allow executions by nitrogen hypoxia.